foundling/task/README.md

 ## MEMT

-  `memt` is a command-line memt management tool.
+  `memt` is a command-line task/idea management tool.
 It's right now only for singles.
 The default allows only single words without description to identify things you want to remember to do.
-You can mark memts as done with an 'x', remove a memt by number, or the most recent, clear all the memts, or just view the most recent one.
+You can mark memts as done with an 'x', remove a memt by number, remove the most recent, clear all the memts, view them all or just view the most recent one.
 I envision it as a memory tool when it comes to command-line creative work.
 It also may just be completely useless, we'll see.

-The script installs a .memtrc and .memt/memt.db in your $HOME directory.
-The database is just a flat file as of now.
+MEMT will install a .memtrc and .memt/memt.db in your $HOME directory.

+`.memtrc` should soon provide some configurations, which are currently listed in the `To Do` section.

+The database is just a flat file.

 ## Installation - just Unix & BSD so far ... :(